-The Academic side of our work is led by the Vice President (Education) and ably assisted by the two elected Academic Officers (BRC & BOC): They work in partnership with the University at a senior level on all academic related committees up to and including Academic Board.
+The Academic side of our work is led by the SU Vice President (Academic) and assisted by the two elected Academic Officers (BRC & BOC).
+They work in partnership with the University at a senior level on all academic related committees including the Academic Board.

 These elected students are responsible for undertaking and reviewing research into the quality of education at the University of Chichester and to make recommendations and lobby the University for change and improvement.
 They are also required to develop and propose policy to the Student Council relating to educational issues of concern to students; this may be specific to Chichester such as feedback, or national issues such as tuition fees.